citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 ## Software Keyboard

-### Add swkbd callback support ([#4700](https://github.com/citra-emu/citra/pull/4700)) by [zhaowenlan1779](https://github.com/zhaowenlan1779)
+### Add swkbd callback support ([#4700](https://github.com/citra-emu/citra/pull/4700), [#5294](https://github.com/citra-emu/citra/pull/5294)) by [zhaowenlan1779](https://github.com/zhaowenlan1779)

 The 3DS has a standard keyboard that games can elect to use if they choose not to make their own.
 This keyboard boasts a lot of features that almost no games use, such as a custom dictionary for word suggestions, and as in this fix, a custom callback for validating input.
 Some games use this to check whether the name contains bad or forbidden words, and they will softlock if they don't receive the call.
 Using [ctrulib](https://github.com/smealum/ctrulib) code as a reference, [zhaowenlan1779](https://github.com/zhaowenlan1779) implemented this feature.
 This fixed a few games such as Puzzles and Dragons Z.

+Later, [zhaowenlan1779](https://github.com/zhaowenlan1779) fixed a regression in the initial implementation, which somehow went undiscovered for a rather long time.

 {{< figure src="/images/entry/citra-progress-report-2020-q2/swkbd_callback.png"
     title="The game can finally hear your name instead of asking again and again" >}}